-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 The person to make it happen is Lighthizer.
 He takes over an agency that during the Obama years was focused on the TPP.
 U.S. Trade Representative professionals have the ability to shape revisions sufficiently for Trump to sell it and keep other signatories appeased.
 Most importantly, Lighthizer is an expert on trade law and the internal workings of the U.S. bureaucracy.
 This would give him a fighting chance at devising the complicated legal language and the enforcement systems necessary to shift to reciprocity with China.

 He also clearly understands the political obstacles that lay ahead.
 In his 2010 testimony, Lighthizer was critical of the long prevailing U.S. government reluctance to anger China.
-He said that U.S. politicians and bureaucrats have been misguided in their worries about confronting China on trade and commercial issues due to worries about discouraging China from helping with such geopolitical problems as North Korea or Iran.
+He said U.S. politicians and bureaucrats have been misguided in their worries about confronting China on trade and commercial issues due to worries about discouraging China from helping with such geopolitical problems as North Korea or Iran.

 “But this claim is really an argument for allowing current trends to continue indefinitely; there will always be some type of crisis where we could use China’s assistance,” Lighthizer wrote.
 “The key issue is not whether we want China’s help, but whether any potential help we may receive is worth the harm caused by China’s trade policies.”